pfusik/datamatrix6502/README.md

 WTF is 6502?
 ------------

-If you prefer a Data Matrix encoder in C, C++, C#, Java, JavaScript, Python, Swift or OpenCL, see [DataMatrix.ci](https://github.com/pfusik/datamatrix-ci).
+If you prefer a Data Matrix encoder in C, C++, C#, D, Java, JavaScript, Python, Swift, TypeScript or OpenCL, see [DataMatrix.fu](https://github.com/pfusik/datamatrix-fu).